tofnoob/tofnoob.github.io/new_player/new_player.md

 # New player
 There are a number of things to do when getting started with Tower of Fantasy and it is a bit more complicated than typical Hoyoverse games to start with, but becomes second nature over time.

+For new players I'd recommend to:
+- get through most of the main story
+- get help from others to complete content that can be done in groups
+- choose **one** weapon element that you like and stick to it
+- avoid being a dedicated healer early on, as you must have enough damage to clear some solo content
+- not worry about gear and weapons too much at first, as it will take some time to get strong - just use what you get

 ## Platform
 The first thing to decide is which platform to play on.
 Players on PC and mobile (Android & iOS) play together, whilst those on Playstation are on their own.